 - First, open the FREE Diamond Banner Background in Cricut Design Space.

-- Upload the graphics the Succulent Graphics from the Fresh Cut Bundle.
+- Then, upload the graphics the Succulent SVG Files to Cricut Design Space..
 If you don’t know how to do that, I recommend you check out THIS TUTORIAL.

 - Select a layer in the succulent file in the layers panel, then click on the Scissors icon.